Addiction Counselor Student and Professional Resources for Underrepresented Groups

 White Bison

-Support systems for Native American’s with substance use disorders are historically lacking, but White Bison aims to put an end to that.
-With recovery, sobriety, and general wellness learning resources that are culturally-based, this organization offers extensive resources for you to assist Native clients.
+Support systems for Native Americans with substance use disorders are historically lacking, but White Bison aims to put an end to that.
+With recovery, sobriety, and general wellness learning resources that are culturally based, this organization offers extensive resources to support Native clients.

 Indian Health Service

-The federal IHS has a responsibility to address all sorts of health and wellness issues for Native American and Alaskan Native populations.
-They have both federal resources and boots on the ground in these communities, which makes them a great resource for assisting with counseling and co-occuring disorders with your Native American clients.
+The federal IHS has a responsibility to address all sorts of health and wellness issues for Native American and Alaska Native populations.
+They have both federal resources and boots on the ground in these communities, which makes them an excellent resource for assisting with counseling and co-occurring disorders with your Native American clients.

 One Sky Center